 - Width/Height: The size of the iFrame is set here, manually.
 Do not use the blue resize handle to resize the widget container.

-- Negative Margins: These settings for the iFrame top/bottom/left/right allow you to “crop” the iframe if you like.
-An example of a situation where this could be useful is when there is an icon, logo or header that you would like to not display within the iframe.
+- Negative Margins: These settings for the iFrame top/bottom/left/right allow you to “crop” the iFrame if you like.
+An example of a situation where this could be useful is when there is an icon, logo or header that you do not want to display within the iFrame.

-- It is generally best when the source site of the iFrame is not a large page.
-Generally, iFrames are used when all that is found on the source page is the basic item you wish to display in the iFrame; such as a form or map.
+- It is generally best if the source site of the iFrame is a small page.
+Generally, iFrames are used when the source page only contains the basic item you wish to display in the iFrame, such as a form or map.